Diffuse idiopathic skeletal hyperostosis (DISH) is a bony hardening of ligaments in areas where they attach to your spine.

 - Older age.
 DISH is most common in older adults, especially in people older than 50.

 - Diabetes and other conditions.
-People with type 2 diabetes may be more likely to develop DISH than are those who don't have diabetes.
-Other conditions that may raise insulin levels in your body may also increase your risk, including hyperinsulinemia, prediabetes and obesity.
+People with type 2 diabetes might be more likely to develop DISH than are those who don't have diabetes.
+Other conditions that can raise insulin levels in your body may also increase your risk, including hyperinsulinemia, prediabetes and obesity.

 - Certain medications.
-Long-term use of medications called retinoids, such as isotretinoin (Amnesteem, Claravis, others), which are similar to vitamin A, can increase your risk of diffuse idiopathic skeletal hyperostosis.
-It isn't clear whether high intake of vitamin A increases your risk, however.
+Long-term use of medications called retinoids, such as isotretinoin (Amnesteem, Claravis, others), which are used to treat skin conditions such as acne, can increase your risk.

 People with DISH are at risk of certain complications, such as: